BreeceW/WinUIEdit/README.md

 Also note that WinUI 3 is planned to support its own form of XAML Islands in the future, allowing you to partially embed a WinUI 3 UI into an old app.
 Expect this control to support that scenario when it arrives.

 #### WPF?
-Please note that WinUI 3 is conceptually similar to WPF but is completely different in operation.
+Please note that while WinUI 3 is conceptually similar to WPF, it is a completely different UI framework and thus incompatible with it.
 This control will work in WPF using XAML Islands.
 If you are using WPF, you may want to use this control, or you can embed the original Windows version of Scintilla.